 Easily self-sufficient and hyper-observant, Jack is determined to help Helen win the case, as he’s driven by a keen sense of justice.
 During the investigation, he finds an unlikely enemy, and uses his bias for violence and strategy to expose the entire truth.

-Child, who has written 17 novels in his famous ‘Jack Reacher’ series since its debut in 1997, generously took the time to exclusively talk about the film adaptation of his 2005 book, ‘One Shot,’ in New York City.
+Child, who has written 17 novels in his famous ‘Jack Reacher’ series since its debut in 1997, generously took the time recently to talk about the film adaptation of his 2005 book, ‘One Shot,’ during an exclusive interview in New York City.
 Among other things, the writer discussed what it was like collaborating with both Cruise and McQuarrie; how Cruise’s acting landed him the role of the title role, even though he doesn’t fit the book’s physical description of the lead character; and how he was impressed with Cruise’s stunt work in the film.

 ShockYa (SY): Christopher McQuarrie directed and wrote ‘Jack Reacher.’
 How did the process of adapting the book come about-did the studio approach you with the idea to make the film, or were you interested in making a movie based on the Jack Reacher character?